-Rileigh: Um, I think you're right.
-I also think that her commitment to the bit and to campiness and to everything having a theme, um, that sounds like it would work very well.
+Rileigh: I think you're right.
+I also think that her commitment to the bit and to campiness and to everything having a theme.

+Rileigh: That sounds like it would work very well.

-Rileigh: All of her shows have a theme that you're supposed to dress according to depending on what show you're at.
+Rileigh: All of her shows have a theme.

+Rileigh: That you're supposed to dress according to, depending on what show you're at.

 Sydnee: Yeah.
 Having a theme, that's very gay.
+Mm-hmm.

 Rileigh: Yeah.
 You can't just have a concert.
 It's gotta be a themed concert.

-Which I do appreciate, because as someone who always frets so much and so deeply over what to wear to a concert or a music festival that usually I end up just putting on, like, jeans 'cause it's too much of a decision, I do appreciate someone telling me the theme.
+Rileigh: Which I do appreciate, because as someone who always frets so much and so deeply over what to wear to a concert or a music festival that usually I end up just putting on like jeans 'cause it's too much of a decision, I do appreciate someone telling me the theme.
 Like, "Here's what you wear.
 Here's what you dress as."

 Sydnee: Can I make a humble suggestion?
-Um, find an article of clothing you like, and buy it in every color.
+Find an article of clothing you like, and buy it in every color.